Herb of the Year for 2021: Parsley (Petroselinum crispum)

 April 23: St. George’s Day.
 Be on the lookout for fleeing dragons!

 April 25: National Zucchini Bread Day (Nice, but in April?
-Doesn’t this belong in July, when zukes are coming out our ears?)
+Doesn’t this belong in July, when zukes are doing their thing?)

 April 28: Maryland was admitted to the Union on this day in 1788.
 Its state flower: the black-eyed Susan.